 Listing Section Breakdown

-This is where we calculate how many available listing sites there are for that particular business category, and how many of those sites display your clients business information.
-We also highlight the four primary listing sites for any business: Google, Facebook, Instagram, and Twitter.
+This is where we calculate how many available listing sites there are for that particular business category, and how many of those sites display your client's business information.
+We also highlight the four primary listing sites for any business: Google, Facebook, and X.

 Here is where we calculate the accuracy of those found listings from the previous section.
 This is based on the business details entered when creating the account.
 We also compare their accuracy against their industry average to show them how well they're doing against the competition.
 Finally, we provide a summary of how many times their information was found to be incorrect, broken out by: Incorrect phone number, missing phone number, and missing website link.